lit/lit-element/docs/_guide/styles.md

 There are some important caveats though:

-*  The [ShadyCSS polyfill](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) doesn't support external stylesheets.
+*  The [ShadyCSS polyfill](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) doesn't support external style sheets.

 *   External styles can cause a flash-of-unstyled-content (FOUC) while they load.

 *   The URL in the `href` attribute is relative to the **main document**.
-This is okay if you're building an app and your asset URLs are well-known, but avoid using external stylesheets when building a reusable element.
+This is okay if you're building an app and your asset URLs are well-known, but avoid using external style sheets when building a reusable element.

 ## Dynamic classes and styles